United Airlines Flight 175: Crash

-By the time Flight 175 struck the South Tower, millions of people worldwide were tuned in watching as multiple media organizations were already covering the crash of Flight11 into the North Tower 17 minutes earlier.
-The image of Flight 175's crash was thus caught on video from multiple vantage points on live television and amateur video, while approximately a hundred cameras captured Flight 175 in photographs before it crashed.
+By the time Flight 175 struck the South Tower at 09:03, multiple media organizations were already covering the first plane crash in the North Tower 17 minutes earlier, with millions watching all around the globe.
+The image of Flight 175's crash was thus caught on video from multiple vantage points on live television and amateur video, while close to a hundred cameras captured Flight 175 in photographs before it crashed.
 Video footage of the crash was replayed numerous times in news broadcasts on the day of the attacks and in the days that followed, before major news networks put restrictions on use of the footage.
-The initial assumption by many was that Flight 11's crash into the North Tower had been an accident, a mistaken belief that also hindered the process of immediately evacuating the South Tower after the castastrophic damage done to the North.
-The sight of Flight 175 deliberately crashing into the South Tower in full view of the New York skyline less than 20 minutes after the same thing happened to its twin confirmed to the entire world it was a terrorist attack.
+The initial assumption was that the crash of Flight 11 had been an accident, a mistaken belief that also hindered the process of immediately evacuating the South Tower after the first plane struck the North.
+This was dispelled when Flight 175 crashed into the South Tower.

+The Port Authority initiated an immediate full-scale evacuation of the North Tower within moments of Flight 11's impact.
+However, the same was not done for the South Tower during the 17-minute window between the two impacts; instead, the Port Authority instructed workers to remain in place.
+In spite of these hindrances, the number of people who would have been killed in the South Tower still reduced considerably after the first plane crash, and an estimated 2,900 descended from what would later be the trapped floors before the tower was even hit.